marcelauliano/MitoHiFi/README.md

                         Code 25.
 Candidate Division SR1 and Gracilibacteria
  ```

-2.2-) If you are starting from assembled contigs, your required commands are:
+2.2-) If you are starting from assembled contigs, your required arguments are:

 ```
 Usage: 'python mitohifi_v2.py -c contigs.fasta -f reference.fasta -g reference.gb  -t <int> -o <int> '